PAGER: Progressive Attribute-Guided Extendable Robust Image Generation: Related Work

 \textbf{Image super-resolution:} The problem aims at generating a high-resolution image that is consistent with a low-resolution image input.
 One solution is the example-based method \cite{freeman2002example}.
 Others include auto-regressive models and normalized flows \cite{van2016conditional,parmar2018image, yu2020wavelet}.
 Quite a few recent papers adopt the DL methodology \cite{dong2014learning}.
 Another line of work treats super-resolution as a conditional generation problem, and utilize GANs or diffusion-based models as conditional generative tools which use low-resolution images as the generation condition \cite{ledig2017photo,chen2018fsrnet, saharia2021image}.

 \textbf{Progressive generation of very-high-resolution Images:} Generation of a very-high-resolution image of high quality is challenging and treated as a separate research track.
-It demands a progressive approach in training and generation to maintain the model stability and generation quality.
+A common solution is to take a progressive approach in training and generation to maintain the model stability and generation quality.
 There exist both GAN-based and diffusion-based very-high-resolution image generation solutions \cite{karras2017progressive, ho2022cascaded}.

 Our \method{} method can be trained for unconditional image generation as well as for conditional image generation such as attribute-guided face image generation and image super-resolution.
 In principle, it can also be used for progressive generation of very-high-resolution images.
 Our \method{} serves as a general framework that can bridge different generation models and applications.